Daniel J. Frey

 We will all learn from our mistakes.

-We will protect ourselves in the future from repeating this tragedy.
+Will we protect ourselves in the future from repeating this tragedy?

-On the other side, we as a nation will learn to take better care of ourselves, and we will be better people.
+On the other hand, as a nation, will we learn to take better care of ourselves, and will we become better people?

 Keeping it real.